greenelab/ccc-manuscript/manuscript.md

 Standard correlation methods such as Pearson and Spearman are the most popular approaches since they use simple statistics that can be computed quickly.
 However, they can only capture linear or monotonic patterns, which might certainly not be enough to detect more complex yet essential relationships.
-Novel approaches such as Maximal Information Coefficient (MIC) [@pmid:22174245] or Distance Correlation (DC) [@doi:10.1214/009053607000000505] can capture nonlinear patterns.
+Novel approaches such as the Maximal Information Coefficient (MIC) [@pmid:22174245] or Distance Correlation (DC) [@doi:10.1214/009053607000000505] can capture nonlinear patterns.
 However, they are impractical not only for big data but also for even moderately sized datasets.
 We previously showed that Clustermatch, a method for cluster analysis on highly diverse datasets, significantly outperformed Pearson, Spearman, MIC and DC in detecting simulated linear and nonlinear relationships with varying levels of noise [@doi:10.1093/bioinformatics/bty899].
 Here we present the Clustermatch's correlation coefficient, an efficient not-only-linear method that can handle quantitative and qualitative variables.